Goal 6: Clean Water and Sanitation

 Cooperating with Local, Regional, Tribal, and/or National Governments on Water Management, Quality and Security Programs

 The Natural Resource Research Institute (NRRI) provided expertise to the US Environmental Protection Agency and the Canadian Government's Climate Change agency in assessing, identifying risks, and opportunities to secure the five great lakes along the two countries borders.
+Additionally, NRRI is one of 18 skilled water monitoring organizations gathering data that is coordinated and analyzed by the Minnesota Pollution Control Agency which led to a recent research study on water quality across the state.

 Learn More